codefresh-io/docs.codefresh.io/_docs/troubleshooting/runtime-issues.md

   You have Argo Project components from other installations in your cluster.

 **Possible actions**
-  1. Uninstall the CSDP runtime.
+  1. Uninstall the Codefresh runtime.
   1. Remove the Argo Project components from your cluster.
-  1. Reinstall the CSDP runtime.
+  1. Reinstall the Codefresh runtime.

 #### Pre-installation error: please upgrade to the latest cli version: `v<number>`

 **Possible cause**
-  CSDP has a new CLI version.
+  Codefresh has a new CLI version.

 **Possible actions**
 Run the appropriate command to upgrade to the latest version: